 "Hey I'm sitting right here,

 people."
 Anya scowled then looked at the cards Xander had dealt her.
-A big smile transformed her face.
+A big

-"Ok, I'm out," Xander
+"Ok, I'm out."
+Xander threw in his

 "But I want to win more chips.
 This